 The OECD wants the Trudeau Government to further tighten federal mortgage rules, with regional targets for areas such as Toronto and Vancouver.
 However, they haven’t specified any changes that they want to see made.

 The Canadian Bankers Association (CBA), however, told the Post that all of the country’s financial institutions are prudent lenders and only work with clients who have a proven ability to repay their loans.
-The CBA cites mortgage arrears as remaining extremely low at only 0.28 per cent.
+The CBA cites mortgage arrears as remaining extremely low at only 0.28%.

-Since the Liberals came to power in October, Finance Minister Bill Morneau has increased the down payment amount for the portion of a home priced above $500,000 from 5 per cent to 10 per cent for government-insured mortgages.
-However, homes purchased for $1-million or more still require a minimum down payment of 20 per cent.
-The first $500,000 still only requires a five per cent down payment.
+Since the Liberals came to power in October, Finance Minister Bill Morneau has increased the down payment amount for the portion of a home priced above $500,000 from 5% to 10% for government-insured mortgages.
+However, homes purchased for $1-million or more still require a minimum down payment of 20%.
+The first $500,000 still only requires a 5% down payment.